build-on-aws/content/posts/owasp-top-10-defined/02-what-is-a-cryptographic-failure.md

 ---
 layout: blog.11ty.js
 title: What is a Cryptographic Failure?
-description: Cryptographic Failures is yet anotehr one of the OWASP Top 10 vulnerabilities and this articles explains what that involves and ways to migitate it.
+description: Cryptographic Failures is yet another one of the OWASP Top 10 vulnerabilities and this articles explains what that involves and ways to migitate it.
 tags:
   - owasp-top-10
   - network-security